JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 <p>
 Steps:

-- Open in to the Azure portal.
+- Launch the Azure portal.
 - Locate Resource groups from the Azure services menu.
 - Click Create to begin building a new resource group for the lab environment.